 Although the law provides for the right of workers to organize and join independent unions, engage in strikes, and bargain collectively, the law also places restrictions on the free exercise of these rights.
-In February 2016 the government adopted a new labor code that requires unions to obtain the support of 20 percent of the workers in a company, region, or trade the union claims to represent in order to strike.
-The new code mandates that unions provide 10-day notice to the Ministry of Labor before striking, although it allows work slowdowns without notice.
-Strikes are permitted only for work-related issues; such permission does not extend to government workers, members of the armed forces, or temporary government workers since these categories do not have the legal right to strike.
+In 2016 the government adopted a new labor code that requires unions to obtain the support of 20 percent of the workers in a company, region, or trade the union claims to represent in order to strike.
+The new code mandates that unions provide a 10-day notice to the Ministry of Labor before striking, although it allows work slowdowns without notice.
+Strikes are permitted only for work-related issues; such permission does not extend to government workers, members of the armed forces, or temporary government workers, since these categories do not have the legal right to strike.
+Despite lacking the right to strike, public school teachers, port workers, and other government employees have gone on strike without government retaliation.

 The labor code protects union officials from antiunion discrimination.
 The code prohibits employers from taking into consideration union membership and activities with regard to decisions about employee hiring, firing, and conduct.
-It also allows workers 30 days to appeal any labor decisions.
+It also allows workers 30 days to appeal any labor decisions and provides for reinstatement of any employee fired for union activity.